Garbage Truck Accident Lawyers in Augusta

-If you were hurt in a garbage truck accident, you should contact the Augusta truck accident lawyers of Chris Hudson Law Group to help you with your insurance claim or lawsuit.
+If you were hurt in a garbage truck accident, you should contact Chris Hudson Law Group to help you with your insurance claim or lawsuit.
 You might be entitled to compensation if the truck driver, trucking company, or another party was at fault.
-We have the experience and resources to hold people liable for their actions and seek the compensation necessary to cover your medical bills and other costs.
+Our lawyers specialize in truck accident cases.
+We have the experience and resources to hold negligent drivers liable for their actions and seek the compensation necessary to cover the medical bills and other costs of injured victims.

 Garbage trucks are a vital part of commercial and residential areas throughout Augusta.
 The drivers pick up trash and other waste and transport them to landfills.
 These vehicles are responsible for keeping neighborhoods clean but can cause severe injuries in an accident.